Student Loan Debt Statistics For 2018

-According to Make Lemonade, there are more than 44 million borrowers with $1.4 trillion in student loan debt in the U.S. alone.
+According to Make Lemonade, there are more than 44 million borrowers who collectively owe $1.5 trillion in student loan debt in the U.S. alone.
 The average student in the Class of 2016 has $37,172 in student loan debt.

 The latest student loan debt statistics for 2018 show how serious the student loan debt crisis has become – for borrowers across all demographics and age groups.

 If you are a student loan borrower, the following student loan debt statistics can help you make more informed decisions regarding student loan refinance, student loan consolidation, student loan repayment and student loan forgiveness.

 Total U.S. Borrowers With Student Loan Debt: 44.2 million

 Student Loan Delinquency Or Default Rate: 10.7% (90+ days delinquent)